alexdoub/Challenges/README.md

 **DivisorGame** - https://leetcode.com/problems/divisor-game/
 **DiceRollsWithTargetSum** - https://leetcode.com/problems/number-of-dice-rolls-with-target-sum/
 **ValidParenthesisString** - https://leetcode.com/problems/valid-parenthesis-string/
+	"Given a string of open & closed perenthesis & wildcards that can represent either or nothing, return T/F if the string has valid perenthesis."
+	Loop + Stack count + recursive branching (BFS).
+Loop and maintain stack.
+On wildcard, branch 3 ways with ||.
+Dont let stack go negative.
 **WildcardMatching** - https://leetcode.com/problems/wildcard-matching/
+	"Given an input string and a pattern that may contain an asterisk, return T/F if the input matches the pattern"
+	DP Matrix.
+Make a 2D boolean matrix & fill out in order.
+Horizontal represents 'match so far' in input string and vertical represents how far in the pattern you are.
+On every row, smartly update the matrix by chaining from previous row.
+Asterisks fill the rest of the row.
+Return the last value in the matrix.
 **SmallestSpanningRange** - https://www.careercup.com/question?id=16759664
+	"Given an array of Int arrays, find the smallest range that spans all the int arrays."
+	2D - Sliding window.
+Starting at the 0th index of all the arrays, endlessly loop & push up the index of the minimum value.
+Compare & store best value.
+Finish when all indexes are at end.
 **KeysAndRooms** - https://leetcode.com/problems/keys-and-rooms/
+	"Given a flattened graph (array of Int arrays, representing nodes & paths to new nodes), return T/F if all the nodes can be visited."
+	Recursive DFS OR loop BFS.
+Simply start at node 0 and enumerate as far as possible.
+Return T if all nodes visited.
 **FindEventualSafeStates** - https://leetcode.com/problems/find-eventual-safe-states/
+	"Find all the terminal nodes in a graph.
+A terminal node will not lead to any loops"
+	Recursive DFS.
+Maintain BoolArray of bad nodes and safe nodes.
+Loop over unchecked nodes and recursively check for loops.
+If a loop is found, mark all those as loop nodes.
+If no loop is found, mark all those as safe nodes.
 **MinWindowSubstring** - https://leetcode.com/problems/minimum-window-substring/
 	"Given an input string and a target string, return the smallest substring that contains all the letters in the target string"
 	Loop + Hashmap tracking indexes.
 Similar to StringIncludesPermutation.
 Make hashmap that maps chars to counts.
 Make 2nd hashmap that maps chars to index locations.
 Loop input and tally up characters.
 If over-tallyd, pop off last.
 Store solutions when tallys are full.